benoitc/gunicorn/docs/source/faq.rst

 What types of workers are there?
 --------------------------------

-Check out the configuration docs for worker_class_
+Check out the configuration docs for worker_class_.

 How can I figure out the best number of worker processes?
 ---------------------------------------------------------